-Handwriting is taught throughout school until children have developed fluent, legible and eventually speedy handwriting.
+Handwriting is taught throughout school until children have developed fluent, legible and increasingly fast handwriting.
 We use the handwriting letter formation from RWI for our initial letters in Early Years.

 Handwriting and the National Curriculum

 The National Curriculum specifies that primary school children should work towards mastering handwriting that is fluent, legible and, eventually, speedy.

 There are specific targets for each year group.

 In Year 1, pupils should be taught to:

 - Sit correctly at the table, holding a pencil comfortably and correctly.

 - Begin to form lower case letters in the correct direction, starting and finishing in the right place.

 - Form capital letters.